Sardis sinks Pirates, 35-7

 By Taylor Beck/Sand Mountain Reporter

-After Boaz Pirates jumped out to a 7-0 lead over Sardis in the first quarter, the Lions scored 35 unanswered points on the way to a 34-7 victory last Friday (Nov.
+After Boaz jumped out to a 7-0 first quarter lead over Sardis, the Lions scored 35 unanswered points on the way to a 34-7 victory last Friday (Nov.
 3) at Boaz.

 It wasn’t until the first play of the second quarter that the Lions found the end zone.
 Senior quarterback Logan Gaskin threw a 50-yard touchdown strike to Ross, tying the Pirates 7-7.